 (Ph.D.
 University of Wisconsin, Madison) is an Assistant Professor Basic Composition.
 Dr. Preston holds a Doctorate in Composition and Rhetoric.
 Her teaching interests include Rhetorical Approaches to First Year Composition, Project-based Learning, and Community Based Research and Learning.
 In addition to teaching basic composition courses, Dr. Preston teaches undergraduate research as part of the Honors in Action program at UVU.
 Her research interests include, Rhetorical Ethnography, Qualitative Methods, and Rhetorical Hermeneutics.
 Her work has been published in First YearComposition, an Instructor's Guide for the University of Wisconsin's FYC program and Community Literacy Journal.
 She currently serves on the Faculty Senate and is the In-service Coordinator for the Basic Composition Department.
 Jacque and her husband are avid hikers and campers and enjoy spending their weekends exploring Utah.

 (Ph.D.
 Washington State University) is an Assistant Professor of Basic Composition.
-Her PhD is in Rhetoric and Composition from WSU.
-She has been teaching college-level writing since 2003.
-Composition Theory is her specialty, and her scholarly publications are in political economy, contingency studies, social class, and responding to student writing.
+Her PhD is in Rhetoric and Composition.
+She has been teaching college writing since 2003.
+Composition Theory is her specialty, and her scholarly publications are in political economy, contingency studies, responding to student writing, and women's rights and advocacy .
 In her free time, she teaches and practices many forms of yoga.

 Elena G. Garcia (Ph.D.
 Michigan State University) is an Assistant Professor of Basic Composition.
 She earned her PhD in Rhetoric and Writing, with a concentration in literacy and pedagogy, from MSU in 2012.
 She also has a BA and MA in education.
 In addition to the study of teaching, she also conducts research on graduate student and faculty writing, writing in industrial spaces, and reimagining composing practices.
 She loves working in the same department with her partner, Benjamin Goodwin, and they both enjoy being new Utahns.

-In addition to his MA, he also possesses a Master’s of Fine Arts in Creative Writing
+from Michigan State University in 2012.
+In addition to his MA, he has a Bachelor of

 Our new Academic Advisor for Basic Composition and ESL, is Gayla Amosa.
 She is from the North Shore of Oahu, in Hawaii.
 She has a Bachelor’s Degree in Design/Art from California State University Dominguez Hills, a teaching degree from Brigham Young University Hawaii in secondary education and a Master’s Degree in Counseling from the University of Phoenix.
 She taught art at Kahuku High in Hawaii for eight years and was a counselor there for the last ten years.
 Gayla enjoys spending time with family, camping, swimming, and hiking.
 She also loves reading good books and writing.
 What she likes best about working at UVU with the ESL and basic comp students and staff and faculty is the great friendly atmosphere.
 She says, “Everyone is so welcoming and helpful.
 It just feels like home.”